 The Project is located at Thanh Hai Commune, Thanh Phu District, Ben Tre Province, Vietnam.
-Thanh Hai 1 Wind Power Project is a development of seven wind turbines with a capacity of 4.5 MW each.
 The Project's location is presented in Figure 1.1.

 Figure 1.1 Project Location

 As per national regulations on environmental management, the local EIA for the Project following Vietnamese National regulation on environmental protection has been prepared, submitted and obtained approval of People's Committee of Ben Tre Province dated January 25 2019.
 Center for Natural Resources and Environment Monitoring delivered consulting service and conducted survey for sampling and analysing samples within the scope of local EIA.
 The Project's construction was commenced in April 2019.